inflatebot/chatterbox-TTS-cli-api/README.md

 python ./cli/tts_cli.py --text_file "[path to your .txt file]" --prompt_audio "voice_samples/female2.wav"
 ```

-This will save the output to `examples/results`
+This will save the output to the folder `examples/results` inside Spark-TTS-cli-api.

-Since there is no streaming version yet, it will need to generate the entire output before sending the result over the API.
-With SillyTavern, this isn't as much of a problem since requests can be sent a paragraph at a time.

-**Switching the voice**
+## Switching the voice
 Several working (and consistent) voices are provided in `voice_samples`.
 To switch to another voice, simply change out `female2.wav` for another voice.

 Personally I recommend using `male1.wav` or `female2.wav`.
 Right now, those voices are hyper-consistent and the most fun to listen to (subjectively).